LOKESH-B-0813/LOKESH-B-0813/README.md

   - 🚲 **Project: RideWise** — Built a machine learning model to predict **bike rental demand** for a sharing platform, collaborating in a team environment.
   - 🧹 Implemented **data preprocessing and feature engineering** pipelines using Python (Pandas, NumPy) to clean and structure raw rental datasets.
   - 📊 Developed an **interactive dashboard** to visualise demand trends and model performance, enabling data-driven decision-making.
-  - 📚 Completed **10+ technical courses** on Infosys Springboard covering Web Development, ML, Cloud, and Communication Skills.
+  - 📚 Completed **10+ technical courses** on Infosys Springboard covering ML, Cloud, DevOps, and Communication Skills.

 </details>